 Behavioral finance is a relatively new field of study that analyzes human behavior to explain why investors make irrational investment decisions and its effect on financial markets.
-By having a better understanding of how behavioral biases affect our investment decisions, we are more likely to make rational investment decisions that improve the efficiency of our portfolios and make us better able to stick with our investment plan during adverse conditions.
+By having a better understanding of how behavioral bias affects our investment decisions, we are more likely to make rational investment decisions that improve the efficiency of our portfolios and make us better able to stick with our investment plan during adverse conditions.

 Behavioral biases can be divided into two categories: cognitive errors and emotional biases.
 Cognitive errors result from the inability to process information accurately.
 Whereas, emotional biases are related to feelings and impulses, which are usually more difficult for individuals to correct for than cognitive errors.
 Some of the most common behavioral biases are loss aversion, framing, mental accounting, and endowment.